KrystianBajun/hotels-flights-radar/README.md

   <img src="https://i.imgur.com/11ZLk49.png"  alt="hotel-ranking">
 </center>

-- on the last day of stay, an email arrives asking for review.
+- on the last day of stay, on the user email adress is sent an email
+- contains a request for rate
+- based on the ratings, the total rating of the hotel is calculated

 <center>
   <img src="https://i.imgur.com/qHutqAo.png"  alt="rank-email">